Why to convert Hyper-V physical to virtual machine

 2. Delete useless drivers and files.
 Remove the unused divers and programs, it can help you reduce the possibility of BSOD and save the disk space.

 3. Do not run physical and virtual machine (created by the physical machine) simultaneously.
 It may lead to network conflicts.

-When you get ready to convert Hyper-V physical to virtual machine, the next step is how to implement it.
-Generally, there are 2 methods in Microsoft for Hyper-V P2V migration including Microsoft Virtual Machine Converter (MVMC) and Disk2VHD.
-But now, MVMC is not available to download from Microsoft website, so in this article, I will explain how to use Disk2VHD to convert a physical to Hyper-V virtual machine efficiently.
+When you get ready for Hyper-V physical to virtual machine, the next step is how to implement it.
+Generally, there are 2 methods in Microsoft for Hyper-V P2V including Microsoft Virtual Machine Converter (MVMC) and Disk2VHD.
+But now, MVMC is not available to download from Microsoft website, so in this article, I will explain how to convert a physical to virtual machine in Hyper-V using Disk2VHD.

 Here are the detailed steps about converting physical to Hyper-V VM.

 1. Download Disk2vhd, then unpack the Disk2vhd and execute it on the physical machine you want to convert.

 2. Click Agree in the Disk2Vhd license agreement page.